-Each year the Summer Intern Program - Research Experience for Undergraduates at the Virginia Institute of Marine Science (VIMS) places 12 to 15 undergraduates with faculty mentors for a summer research experience.
+Each year the Summer Intern Program - Research Experiences for Undergraduates at the Virginia Institute of Marine Science (VIMS) places 12 undergraduates with faculty mentors for a summer research experience.
 Internships are available in many areas of marine science, including marine biology and ecology; biological, geological, chemical, and physical oceanography; environmental science; fisheries; and resource management.

-The program is funded by the National Science Foundation's Research Experience for Undergraduates (REU) program, VIMS, The College of William and Mary (W&M), private donors, and grants to individual faculty.
+The program is funded by the National Science Foundation's Research Experiences for Undergraduates (REU) program, VIMS, William & Mary (W&M), private donors, and grants to individual faculty.
 The NSF contact for this program is Lisa Rom, elrom@NSF.gov or 703-292-7709.
-NSF does not handle REU applications; please contact each REU site directly for application information (see "How To Apply" link to the left for the VIMS REU application).
+NSF does not handle REU applications; please contact each REU site directly for application information (visit "How To Apply" for the VIMS REU application).

 We are committed to building a diverse and inclusive community of marine scientists.
 We want people from all cultures and all backgrounds to feel welcome at the Virginia Institute of Marine Science.
-However, due to funding constraints, we are generally unable to consider applications of foreign students unless they are permanent residents or already in possession of a F1 Student visa to attend a college or university in the U.S.
+Undergraduate student participants supported with NSF funds in either REU Supplements or REU Sites must be U.S. citizens, U.S. nationals, or permanent residents of the United States.